telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 # Installation

 Fiddler Everywhere being a cross-platform web debugging proxy allows you to inspect network traffic and debug it.
-It is available for Windows, maxOS and Linux.
+It is available for Windows, macOS and Linux.
 In this page, we'll discuss about the system required to run Fiddler Everywhere.

 ## System Requirments